mpataki/ansible-ha-nginx/README.md

 - `proxies` is a list of objects following the form below, each of which describe subdomain configuration.
   - In addition, nginx will handle SSL termination and redirection from http to https.
   - The optional `allowed_cidr` key will make nginx enforce that traffic to this subdomain must come from the provided cidr block.
 The example below only allows the subdomain to be accessed from the local network.
+- `nginx_config_dir` is a local directory where any custom sites file that you want copied to nginx's sites-enabled will be sourced from.

 Ex:
 ```yaml